-Scott W. Atlas, M.D., is Senior Advisor at the Independent Institute and host of the the podcast Independent Truths with Dr. Scott Atlas, and author of A Plague Upon Our House: My Fight at the Trump White House to Stop COVID from Destroying America.
+Scott W. Atlas, M.D., is a Senior Advisor at the Independent Institute, host of its podcast Independent Truths with Dr. Scott Atlas, and author of A Plague Upon Our House: My Fight at the Trump White House to Stop COVID from Destroying America.
 He is also the Robert Wesson Senior Fellow in the Hoover Institution at Stanford University, Co-Director of the Global Liberty Institute, and Senior Scholar and Founding Fellow Academy for Science & Freedom at Hillsdale College.
 He investigates the role of government and the private sector in health care quality and access, global trends in health care innovation, and the key economic and civil liberty issues related to health policy.

 Before his policy appointment at Hoover Institution, he was Professor and Chief of Neuroradiology at Stanford University Medical Center for 14 years and in academic medicine for 25 years.
 Dr. Atlass books include the bestselling A Plague Upon Our House: My Fight at the Trump White House to Stop COVID from Destroying America, plus Restoring Quality Health Care: A Six Point Plan for Comprehensive Reform at Lower Cost, In Excellent Health: Setting the Record Straight on Americas Health Care System, Reforming Americas Health Care System, and Power to the Patient: Selected Health Care Issues and Policy Solutions.
 He has been interviewed by or has published his work in a variety of media, including BBC Radio, the PBS NewsHour, Wall Street Journal, New York Times, Forbes, CNN, USA Today, Fox News Channel, Fox Nation, Financial Times, Brazils Correio Braziliense, Italys Corriere della Sera, Argentinas Diario La Nacion, and India's The Hindu.